The Structure of the Majorana Clifford Group: The Majorana Clifford Group

 Having laid out the basic principles of Majorana strings, it is now time to consider the possible ways to transform (between) them.
 Quantum mechanics dictates that any such transformation should take the form of a unitary (super-) operator, and the largest class of such operators that map Majorana strings to other Majorana strings is called the \emph{(Majorana) Clifford group}:

-\begin{definition}[Majorana Clifford Group] The \emph{Majorana Clifford group} $\Cliff_{2n}$ is the group of all unitary automorphisms acting on the Majorana group $\Majo_{2n}$ \eqref{eq:majorana_group}, i.e.\ all unitary operators $\cliff$ that map (general) Majorana strings to other such strings:
+\begin{definition}[Majorana Clifford Group] The \emph{Majorana Clifford group} $\Cliff_{2n}$ is the group of all unitary automorphisms acting on the Majorana group $\Majo_{2n}$ \eqref{eq:majorana_group}, i.e.\ all unitary operators $\cliff$ that map (general) Majorana strings to other such strings (up to a phase):

-for some functions $c: \F^{2n} \rightarrow \C$ and $S: \F^{2n} \rightarrow \F^{2n}$ that depend on $\cliff$. \end{definition}
+for some functions $c: \F^{2n} \rightarrow U(1)$ and $S: \F^{2n} \rightarrow \F^{2n}$ that depend on $\cliff$. \end{definition}

 Understanding the structure of the Clifford group is therefore equivalent to understanding the allowed options for $S$ (and to lesser extent $c$).